ciskavriezenga/octopus/README.md

 # Octopus

 Octopus is a modern C++ library for embedding digital signal processing as a language inside your software.
-It works cross-domain (e.g. audio, video, math, economics, etc.), even combining signals of different domains in the same processing graph.
+It transcends single domains (e.g. audio, video, math, etc.), combining signals of different domains and clocks in the same processing graph.
 Liboctopus makes heavy use of C++ operator overloading where it makes sense (arithmetic and mono-stereo operations).

 Other features of Octopus include:

  - A syntax as close to DSP mathematics as possible
  - Other signal types besides real numbers (booleans, bitmaps of even your own classes)
  - Different clocks with different sample rates in the same graph
- - Caching of samples in the past
  - Extensibility: write your own custom signals

 ## Examples